christianalfoni/css19/system-ui/README.md

 ## How it works

-The `createTokens` function converts your tokens into CSS variables.
-The `style` tag is used to mount these variable into your application.
-This works with client and server.
-The `systemUi` function only translates token values into the respective token variables.
+The `createSystemUi` function allows you to configure your system-ui tokens.
+It returns a function which restricts related CSS properties to your tokens and the tokens themselves.

 This package requires `@css19/css`